 Sling TV includes Live TV and some channels include a three-day replay that lets you watch a show that recently aired, but you cannot fast forward during those.

 Sling TV offers a Cloud DVR that allows you to record 50 hours of Cloud DVR content for $5 a month if you watch on Amazon Fire TVs, TV sticks and Fire tablets.

 The base $20 a month Sling TV plan includes ESPN, ESPN 2, ESPN 3, AMC, BBC America, Food Network, A&E, History, TNT, Comedy Central, Freeform, Epix Drive In, Tribecca Shortlist, Viceland, AXS TV, Newsy, Cheddar, HGTV, IFC, The Disney Channel, Polaris+, Maker, TBS, Travel Channel, Adult Swim, CNN, Bloomberg Television, Local Now, Flama Cartoon Network, ABC Family, Lifetime, ACC Network Extra and Galavision.

 We continue to see new Sling TV channels come to the service, so the best place to look for what you currently get is on the Sling TV packages page.

 Free Sling TV Trial

-Anyone can try Sling TV free for seven days.
+Anyone can try Sling TV free for three days.
 This is long enough to check out the service and see how well it performs on your devices and network.
 This will also allow you to see if you have enough channels and shows to justify the cost and to cut the cord with cable.

 Only One Device at a Time Unless You Upgrade

 The biggest catch to using Sling TV to replace a regular cable subscription is that you can only watch on one device at a time on Sling Orange.

 If you upgrade to Sling Blue, you can watch up to three streams of these channels at the same time.
 This makes Sling TV a much better deal for families.

 Sling TV Deals